pmusaraj/discourse-mobile-single-site-app/README.md

 See the [React Native](https://facebook.github.io/react-native/docs/getting-started.html) docs for more details.

+### Discourse setup

+See this [meta entry](https://meta.discourse.org/t/whiltelisted-discourse-app-with-push-notifications-via-onesignal/58247?u=pmusaraj) for details on how to set up your Discourse instance to send Push Notifications via OneSignal.

 ### Android-specific Configuration

 You need to set Gradle variables in your user's home folder, under ~/.gradle/gradle.properties for your keychain, OneSignal ID and Google Project Number.
 Ssee list of variables to set in **DiscoSingle Gradle Variables** section of android/gradle.properties.